Bear

 Short positions are held when a trader expects the market to decline.
 It is a strategy used to gain capital from a declining market.
 Therefore, entering a short position can be very profitable before a bear market emerges.

-Short positions can either be naked or covered.
-A” naked short” refers to selling a security without owning the actual security or borrowing it from a third party.
-It is illegal in the US to use this method of shorting.
+Short positions can be naked or covered.
+A "naked short" refers to selling a security without owning it or borrowing it from a third party.
+This method of shorting is illegal in the US.

 A “covered short,” the more common variant of the two, refers to temporarily borrowing stock from a stock loan agency, where the recipient must pay monthly premiums to possess the stock.